Tiny Weekends

 What to Expect

-The Brandywine Zoo is Delaware's only zoo, and it's deliberately small.
+The Brandywine Zoo is Delaware's only zoo, and it's deliberately small — under 5 acres along Brandywine Creek.
 That's its strength with young families.
 You can see every animal, walk every path, and be done before anyone melts down.

 The collection includes red pandas, otters, capybaras, bald eagles, bobcats, monkeys, and a good reptile house.
 The enclosures are close to the path and at kid height — your toddler will actually see the animals, unlike at bigger zoos where everything is behind a moat.